The Sulphur Springs Water Tower

 Josiah Richardson and family riding across the Hillsborough River at Sulphur Springs, circa 1917.

-Josiah Richardson with his wife Addie (back seat.)
+Josiah Richardson with his wife Addie T. Richardson (back seat.)
 Baby is likely to be their grandson, Charles G. Roudabush.
-Girl in front passenger seat is probably their daughter, Cecyl Richardson Roudabush, and driver may be Charles Graham Roudabush, her husband.
+Girl in front passenger seat is their daughter, Cecyl Richardson Roudabush, and driver may be Charles Graham Roudabush, her husband.
 Josiah & Addie also had a son, James T. Richardson.
-Josiah Richardson died at age 84 in Feb. of 1956.
+Josiah Richardson died at age 83 on Feb.
+24, 1956.

 This photo might be printed backwards, note steering wheel position.